armouldr/ctf-writeups/tryhackme/simple-ctf-writeup.md

 ```

 This suggests the existence of a hidden directory : /openemr-5_0_1_3 (It was already shown in the scan but I didn't notice it at first).
 But when I try to check out its contents, I get a 404 error.
-I still tried to search openemr on metasploit and run the potentially matching exploits, but none were conclusive so I will spare the details to the reader.
+I still tried to search openemr on metasploit and to run the potentially matching exploits, but none were conclusive so I will spare the details to the reader.

-My next idea is to try and see if i can use the ftp port.
+My next idea is to try and see if I can use the ftp port.
 I saw online that some files could be accessible via a public "anonymous" account, so I tried to login this way and.. there was indeed an anonymous account :)

 ```bash
 ftp 10.10.50.154